codefiesta/OAuthKit/README.md

 You can find a sample application integrated with OAuthKit [here](https://github.com/codefiesta/OAuthSample).

 ## Security Best Practices
+1. Use the [PKCE](https://github.com/codefiesta/OAuthKit?tab=readme-ov-file#oauth-20-pkce-flow) workflow if possible in your public applications.
+2. Never check in **clientID** or **clientSecret** values into source control.
+Although the **clientID** is public and the **clientSecret** is sensitive and private it is still widely regarded that *both* of these values should be always be treated as confidential.
-Although OAuthKit will automatically try to load the `oauth.json` file found inside your main bundle (or bundle passed to the initializer) for convenience purposes, it is good policy to **NEVER** check in **clientID** or **clientSecret** values into source control.
-Also, it is possible for someone to [inspect and reverse engineer](https://www.nowsecure.com/blog/2021/09/08/basics-of-reverse-engineering-ios-mobile-apps/) the contents of your app and look at any files inside your app bundle which means you could potentially expose these secrets in the `oauth.json` file.
-The most secure way to protect OAuth secrets is to build your Providers programatically and bake [secret values](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) into your compiled byte code via your CI pipeline.
+3. Don't include `oauth.json` files in your publicly distributed applications.
+It is possible for someone to [inspect and reverse engineer](https://www.nowsecure.com/blog/2021/09/08/basics-of-reverse-engineering-ios-mobile-apps/) the contents of your app and look at any files inside your app bundle which means you could potentially expose any confidential values contained in this file.
+4. Build OAuth Providers Programmatically via your CI Build Pipeline.
+Most continuous integration and delivery platforms have the ability to generate source code during build workflows that can get compiled into Swift byte code.
+It's should be feasible to write a step in the CI pipeline that generates a .swift file that provides access to a list of OAuth.Provider objects that have their confidential values set from the secure CI platform secret keys.
+This swift code can then compiled into the application as byte code.
+In practical terms, the security and obfuscation inherent in compiled languages make extracting confidential values difficult (but not impossible).
+5. OAuth 2.0 providers shouldn't provide the ability for publicly distributed applications to initiate [Client Credentials](https://github.com/codefiesta/OAuthKit?tab=readme-ov-file#oauth-20-client-credentials-flow) workflows since it is possible for someone to extract your secrets.

 ## OAuth 2.0 Providers
 * [Github](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps)